Ashleyxc/Movie_project/README.md

 steps for compiling and run the project

-#for installing packages
+# For installing packages
 npm install

-#for run project
+# For run project
 npm run start

-#for genrting build
+# For genrting build
 npm run build